matekm/matekm.github.io/_posts/2017-5-23-The-fun-with-Salesforce-Streaming-API.md

 }
  {% endhighlight %}

 The key fields here are *access_token* , which contains the token you will use to authorize next requests and *instance_url* which is the server you will need to use in your next requests.
-They refered as {access_token} and {instance_url}, so every time you see those strings, you need to put the *access_token* and *instance_url* you received in token response.
+They reffered as {access_token} and {instance_url}, so every time you see those strings, you need to put the *access_token* and *instance_url* you received in token response.

  After obtaining the token, you need to perform a handshake with a Salesforce CometD server by sending following POST request: